RoonMoonlight/QuantuMiz/README.md

 * [YetAnotherConfigLib](https://modrinth.com/mod/yacl)
 * [YOSBR](https://modrinth.com/mod/yosbr)

+## Deriatives/Editions
+We also have various official deriative of QuantuMiz (A.K.A Editions), which is designed for specific purposes.

+* [QuantuMiz: Competitive Edition (QuantuMiz CE)](https://modrinth.com/modpack/quantumiz-ce): A modpack optimized for PvP gaming for various community servers, displaying useful information and highly customizable features.
+* [QuantuMiz EX](https://modrinth.com/modpack/quantumiz-ex): A modpack aiming to improve Vanilla minecraft with features and quality-of-life improvements from various games since 2010s, including voice chat, borderless windows, public LAN servers, controller support and much more.

 ## Disclaimer!
 By using this modpack, you agree to the following:
 * Our modpacks are designed to comply with most of the community server rules in mind.
 Please add/remove, enable mods and features at your own risk.
 We are NOT responsible for any bans or suspension from community servers from modifying the list of mods.